verbo-vivo/site/artigos/culto-domestico.md

   É importante que as pessoas tenham a confiança de que não precisam de ter todas as respostas, nem a mesmo as Escrituras respondem todas as nossas perguntas.

 - Passar a Visão de Multiplicação
-  Considere encaixar conversas do tipo:
+  Considere encaixar frases do tipo:
   - *imagine se todas as pessoas aqui do nosso bairro entendesse esta verdade*;
   - *imagine se as pessoas aqui do bairro temessem a Deus*;
   - *imagine se as pessoas aqui do bairro fizessem as estas coisas que estamos falando aqui*.